How Is IBS Diagnosed: Simplified by A Gut Doctor.

 The criteria of IBS diagnosis may sound complex for some IBS patients (And even to some doctors).

 Keep reading; all your questions about IBS diagnosis will be answered here.

 Is there a specific test that Diagnoses IBS?

 Actually, we still have a little knowledge about what causes IBS!

 So, until this moment, there is no specific blood or stool test to diagnose IBS.

 IBS is classified as a “functional disorder.”

 What a “functional disorder” means is that we could not identify a cause of IBS using available tests (blood, stool, imaging techniques, and endoscopy).

 In 2015, Dr. Mark Pimentel, MD first introduced a blood test for IBS-D diarrhea that help differentiation between IBS-Diarrhea and IBD (inflammatory bowel diseases like Crohn’s and Ulcerative Colitis).

 But the test is only valid for IBS diarrhea and not specific for all types of IBS.

 How is IBS diagnosed using Rome criteria?

 It is widely used and still, the most accepted way of how is IBS diagnosed.

 A simplified way to diagnose yourself with Rome criteria:

 your abdominal pain started to occur for 6 months or longer.

-If you started experiencing abdominal pain for a period of less than 6 months, it is probably not IBS.
+If you started experiencing abdominal pain for a period of fewer than 6 months, it is probably not IBS.

 |2- frequency of symptoms:||At least one day per week for the last three months|